 Keep in touch with family back home more often

-In this age of digital technology, distance should not longer be a reason not to get in touch with your family back home often.
+In this age of digital technology, distance should no longer be a reason not to get in touch with your family back home often.
 With just a push of a button and a click of the mouse, you can already ask your kids how school is.
 Do it more often, like you are just right around the corner.

 This is closely related to the previous one.
 Save.
 Set a certain amount from your monthly pay for savings.
-Do not touch this savings unless when really necessary or in times of emergency.
+Do not touch these savings unless when really necessary or in times of emergency.
 You don’t have to wait for the new year to make it happen, but a start of a new year should give you a psychological boost and will to finally fulfill this habit.

 Get involved in charity work for fellow Filipinos

 Although you have your loved ones relying on you back home, it doesn’t mean you cannot extend a helping hand to others.
-Join a group that assists the poor and the needy back home, or even in your work place.
-Join a church community, visit Filipinos currently imprisoned for various offenses.
+Join a group that assists the poor and the needy back home, or even in your workplace.
+Join a church community, and visit Filipinos currently imprisoned for various offenses.
 Serve the elderly with meals and provide them with entertainment.
 You have no idea how happier you’ll become by helping others.

 Follow the laws abroad more carefully